agraef/raptor7/README.md

 ### MIDI Learn

 Raptor has a lot of parameters which you might want to work with during live performances.
 Fortunately, it's possible to map most of these using the built-in MIDI learn facility.
-You can assign MIDI control changes to any of the controls in the panel, as well as some of the controls in the time subpatch, as follows:
+You can assign MIDI control changes and note messages to any of the controls in the panel, as well as some of the controls in the time subpatch, as follows:

 - Click the `learn` message in the main patch.
 The background of the "MIDI Learn" label in the main patch will turn a light green to indicate that you're in MIDI mapping mode.
 - Click or move the control on the MIDI device.
-This can be any knob, fader, or button, but only controls generating MIDI CC messages are supported at this time.
+This can be any knob, fader, or button, but only controls generating MIDI CC or note messages are supported at this time.
-- Click or wiggle the control in the time patch or panel that you want to bind the CC message to.
+- Click or wiggle the control in the time patch or panel that you want to bind the MIDI message to.

 You can also first operate the control in the patch and then the MIDI control, if you prefer.
 And you can abort the process at any time by clicking `learn` again.
 It's also possible to delete an existing binding by clicking `unlearn` after choosing the MIDI or Raptor control.
 Raptor will provide feedback and guide you through the process with some messages in the Pd console.
 In particular, it will tell you if there is an existing binding for the same MIDI control or parameter value, so that you can get rid of it if needed.

 The learned MIDI binding will be in effect immediately, in *all* running Raptor instances.
 It will also be stored in the midi_map.lua file in the data directory, from where all bindings will be reloaded next time you fire up Raptor.
 Note that while it's possible to map different MIDI controls to the same Raptor parameter, at present you can't have a MIDI control affect multiple parameters at once (no macro controls, sorry!).

 Also note that if you're running multiple Raptor instances, normally MIDI controls will affect them all, so their parameters will change in lockstep.
 If you want to operate a single Raptor instance instead, you can click the unlabeled button in the top left corner of the panel.
-The button will turn blue to indicate the instance that is receiving the control data.
-You can switch instances at any time, and clicking the blue button again will return the Raptor controls to omni mode.
+The button will turn blue to indicate that only this instance is now receiving the control data.
+You can switch instances at any time, and clicking the blue button again will return the Raptor controls to omni mode, in which all instances receive the control data.

 #### Launch Control